 How to Earn a Teaching License in Indiana

 If you’re thinking about becoming a teacher in Indiana, your first step after you finish your education is to earn teacher certification.
-While there are several pathways to doing this, your options depend on your level of education and experience.
+While there are several ways to doing this, your options depend on your level of education and experience.

-This guide can help you determine the pathway that’s right for you at any point in your career.
+This guide can help you determine the pathway that’s right for you at any point in your journey.
 Perhaps you’re beginning your teaching career and need to know about the Indiana certification process.
-Or maybe you want to learn how to progress to advanced certification, or you’re a teacher looking to move to Indiana from another state and are wondering what the reciprocity agreement is.
+Or maybe you want to learn how to progress to advanced certification, or you’re already a teacher looking to move to Indiana from another state and are wondering what the reciprocity agreement is.

 You’ll find all that information and more right here.